I am the founder and manager of RICHTWERT.

 Businesses and investing have been my passion since I can remember.
-I believe this had a lot to do with spending time after school at my father's shop and listening to him and his partners talk about businesses.
+I believe this had a lot to do with spending time at my father's shop after school and listening to him and his partners talk about businesses.
 Having won a stock competition in school probably did the rest and made me want to learn more about businesses and investing.

 Studying business, engineering and IT, I quickly realized that I enjoyed business strategy, marketing, and technology most.
 Therefore, I started out as a consultant in Silicon Valley in 1999 and returned to Europe to start my own startup company, a search engine for product comparison and shopping.